TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Don't have a JCPenney Credit Card?

-Apply Now:Free Delivery &.
+Apply Now: Free Delivery &.
 Basic Installation

 On all appliance purchases over $299

-Get Details:JCPenney Rewards Shop &.
+Get Details: JCPenney Rewards Shop &.
 Get Rewards

 For points earned on major appliances+